 As little as three years ago, the idea of getting in a car with a stranger summoned through the Internet was unfathomable.
-Likewise, drivers have been discouraged to pick up hitchhikers on the side of the road they are unfamiliar with; in most states it is expressly prohibited.
-Popular ridesharing services like Lyft and Uber, however, have turned this long held belief upside down.
+Likewise, drivers have been discouraged to pick up hitchhikers on the side of the road they are unfamiliar with; in most states, it is expressly prohibited.
+Popular ride-hailing services like Lyft and Uber, however, have turned this long-held belief upside down.
 It no longer seems odd to summon a car through your phone, get in the backseat of a stranger’s car and get dropped off wherever you need to be.

 Self-driving vehicles seem to be experiencing the same early skepticism.
 According to surveys conducted by Kelley Blue Book, State Farm, The University of Michigan (PDF) and Vox, the public is generally unenthusiastic about autonomous vehicles (AVs) and doubt that AVs would improve safety.
 Some remain hesitant about the mix of traditional and highly autonomous vehicles on the same roads at the same time.

 To address some of those concerns, the Governors Highway Safety Association (GHSA) released a report on how AVs will interact with traditional drivers, and what roles states and the federal government should play to accommodate the transition.
 A lot of the conversation about the benefits derived from AVs, “often overlooks the safety implications that a mix of driver-operated and autonomous vehicles will bring," said report author James Hedland.
 The reality, however, is that there will be mix of vehicles with varying levels of autonomy.